wp-plugins/website-contact-form-with-file-upload/readme.txt

 Donate link: http://www.najeebmedia.com/donate/
 Tags: website contact form, upload file, submit file, send file, attach file Requires at least: 3.3
-Tested up to: 3.5.1
+Tested up to: 3.6.1
-Stable tag: 1.1
+Stable tag: 1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin is great tool to allow users to upload file with contact form.
+This plugin is best front-end tool to allow users to upload file with contact form.
 File uploader can be configured in many ways.

+== Attention ==
+Version 1.3 has major updates/changes.
+Old form's data will not be shown, however you can set all your fields very easily using new plugin UI in backend.

 == Description ==